Dr Claire Langhamer

 Community and Business

-Love: My book on twentieth century love, The English in Love: The Intimate Story of an Emotional Revolution, will be published by Oxford University Press in August 2013.
+Love: My book on twentieth century love, The English in Love: The Intimate Story of an Emotional Revolution, was published by Oxford University Press in August 2013.

 The project starts from the premise that love has a history: that it has meant different things to different people at different moments of the past and has served different purposes.
 The book tells the story of love at a crucial point, a moment when the emotional landscape changed dramatically for large numbers of people.
 It is a story based in Britain, but informed by America, and covers the period from the end of the First World War until the break up of The Beatles.
 It describes a fundamental shift in the value attached to emotional intimacy within heterosexual encounters as marriage came to be seen less as a religiously sanctioned institution and more as a relationship based on love and sex.
 Until at least 1970 more people married than ever before and they did so at increasingly younger ages.
 To the casual observer it was a golden age of marriage.
 And yet, romantic love, particularly when tied to sexual satisfaction, often proved an unreliable foundation upon which to build marriages: it had the potential to evaporate over time and under pressure.
 Scratching beneath the surface of the golden age then, the book uncovers a twentieth century of quiet emotional instability.
 In fact a number of unsettling questions about life and love emerged in this period.
 What, contemporaries asked, was the correct balance between love, romance and passion and were they even compatible?
 How central was love to partner selection and did pragmatism also have a role?
 Could, indeed should, marriages survive in the absence of love?
 Was falling in love a unique or a repeatable experience?
 Did one perfect partner or soul mate exist?
 Could a love affair alone lead to self-fulfilment?
 Crucially, concerns emerged about how to balance desire, agency and social obligation.
 If people were not responsible for falling in and out of love, as Mary Grant of the Woman¿s Own problem page suggested in 1950, what would happen to lifelong commitment?
 The book suggests that a matrimonial model based upon the transformative power of love carried within it the seeds of its own destruction.
 The end of century decline of life long marriage was rooted in the contradictions, tensions, and illogicalities that lay at the heart of mid-century intimacy.